HOW TO BUILD BIG ARMS (THE SIMPLE TRUTH!)

 I know I did.

-The question of how to build big arms is something that floods my inbox on a weekly basis, with novice trainees looking for every possible advantage to carve out a set of stare-worthy biceps and triceps they can proudly display.
+The question of how to grow arms is something that floods my inbox on a weekly basis, with novice trainees looking for every possible advantage to carve out a set of stare-worthy biceps and triceps they can proudly display.

 And although the Internet is literally over-flowing with endless articles and videos outlining the “secrets” to massive arm growth, in this post I’m going to explain why it is, in fact, a very simple goal to achieve.